 Optimal care is provided in local communities by the physicians, nurses, and community health workers who know their patients best.
-Primary care clinicians gain the expertise and support they need to manage patients who have complex, chronic illnesses' without sending them to an outside specialist through ECHO's online learning netowrks.
+Through ECHO's online learning networks, primary care clinicians gain the expertise and support they need to manage patients who have complex, chronic illnesses - without sending them to an outside specialist.
 They often feel happier with their jobs as a result of participating in the ECHO learning community.
 Project ECHO®'s 'teleECHO' sessions address many complex issues in medicine and beyond.

 Increased confidence in their ability to offer specialty care for common, complex conditions